We earn a commission from brands listed on this site. This influences the order and manner in which these listings are presented.

 If you're considering getting pet insurance, you should also be aware of bilateral conditions, which can impact both sides of the body.
 A common bilateral condition is hip dysplasia.

-If your pup is diagnosed with dysplasia on its left side before you purchase pet insurance or during the waiting period, typically, neither hip would be covered even if the right hip displayed no signs of dysplasia when the policy is purchased.
+If your pup is diagnosed with dysplasia on its left side before you purchase pet insurance or during the waiting period, typically, neither hip would be covered even if the right hip displayed no signs of dysplasia when the policy was purchased.

 Pet Insurance Enrollment Requirements